ghost91-/Resilience4d/CONTRIBUTING.md

 The following is a set of guidelines for contributing to Resilience4d.
 These are mostly guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a merge request.
+Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Important resources
 - Documentation: [README.md](README.md) (we don’t have anything else at the